Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-2.10
+No. 30
+LVL 1

 Question:
 Define a function that can accept two strings as input and print the string with maximum length in console.
-If two strings have the same length, then the function should print al l strings line by line.
+If two strings have the same length, then the function should print all strings line by line.

 Hints:
-Use len() function to get the length of a string
+Use `len()` function to get the length of a string.

 Solution:
 ```python